 There was something extra-special about the Chicago Botanic Garden that was evident crossing the plant-strewn bridge to the first of the nine islands that make up this unique property.
 To have all the horticultural attractions situated on land that was fully surrounded by water made them seem removed from the world.
 There were even smaller islands with gardens that were meant only to be viewed from afar.
-All together, the gardens created a floating oasis of flower continents to be explored, each with its own collection of horticultural rarities that I could not get enough of.
+Altogether, the gardens created a floating oasis of flower continents to be explored, each with its own collection of horticultural rarities that I could not get enough of.

 The islands that could only be viewed from a distance made for some of the most striking views, which seemed by design.
 Coming out of the fragrant Rose Garden, I first caught sight of the first of the three islands making up the Japanese Garden Horaijima (Island of Everlasting Happiness), which seemed like a painting come to life, too perfect to be real.
 Expertly-clipped trees struck elegant poses against the green grass hillside of the picturesque island, looking almost like bonsai from a distance.
 Even though I ached to luxuriate on the shores of that faraway isle, it was precisely its unattainability that made it so painfully enticing.